 Responsible investing

-At Media Super, we believe well-governed companies that manage material1 environmental, social and governance (ESG) risks and opportunities in their operations and supply chains, such as those that impact employees, suppliers, customers, communities and the environment, will protect assets and grow our members’ retirement savings over the long term.
+We believe companies that are well-governed and manage Material1 Environmental, Social and Governance (ESG) risks and opportunities in their operations and supply chains, such as those that impact employees, suppliers, customers, communities and the environment, will protect assets and grow our members’ retirement savings over the long term.

-1 Material ESG risks and opportunities are those that are likely to affect business or investment performance.
+1 Material ESG risks are those that are likely to affect business or investment performance.

 Our key beliefs

-- We act in our members’ best financial interest
+We act in our members’ best financial interests

-- We aim to apply our responsible investing approach across our total portfolio
+We aim to apply our approach across most of our portfolio in accordance with our Responsible Investment Policy2

-- We advocate for a more sustainable future
+We advocate for a more sustainable future with the aim of protecting long-term investment returns for our members

 How we invest responsibly